marknagelberg/llm_repo_assistant/README.md

 code.

-It is designed to be usable as a ChatGPT plugin, allowing you do leverage the power of ChatGPT to edit your repo from within ChatGPT and leverage its power.
+It is designed to be usable as a ChatGPT plugin, allowing you do leverage the power of ChatGPT to edit your repo from within ChatGPT.

+WARNING: This is in early stages of development.
+It provides the LLM with read and write access to your repo, so use at your own risk.
+Be sure to track your repo with version control so you can revert unwanted changes from the LLM.

 ## Features